ArchipelagoMW/SuperNintendoClient/games/README.md

 };
 ```

-## Create `Game Name.js`
-A game file which contains a class called `GameInstance`, which is used to provide functions which enable the client to
-interface with your game.
-It must be named the same as your game's key from the `games.json` file.
-This file will be
-loaded and used by SNC.

 ### Global inheritance
-As this file is loaded into the global scope of the client, it inherits all the client's global variables.
-The
+Your files will be loaded into the global scope of the client, and will therefore inherit the client's global
-following globals will likely be of use to you:
+variables.
+The following are some global variables created by the client which may be of use to you:

 #### `serverSocket`
 This global contains the `WebSocket` used to communicate with the Archipelago server.
 You should always check that